endlos99/xdt99/doc/MANUAL.md

 To convert in the other direction, we would use the "from HFE" option `-F`.

+`xhm99` and `xvm99` support almost all options of `xdm99` but apply them to HFE images or nanoPEB volumes instead of disk images.

 #### Other Cross-Assembler Formats

 After this foray into managing disks and files of various formats, let's return